emilyantosch/shc_pr3_vl/SOL2/slides_5/main.typ

 #slide[
   #text(size: 20pt)[
     #question[
-      - Gegeben sei Klasse Point mit x- und y-Koordinate
+      - Given class Point with x and y coordinates
-      - Welches Ergebnis liefern die Vergleiche in der Tabelle?
+      - What result do the comparisons in the table provide?
     ]
   ]
   #figure(image("../assets/img/slides_5/2024_10_20_vererbung_referenzen_antwort_rev01.png", height: 60%))